 Our business IS fitness, so we’ve seen the credentials that are out there.
-But if you’re an executive director trying to staff your senior living community fitness center, or a human resources executive hiring for your employee wellness program, how do you know that the credentials presented by a candidate are worth their salt?
+But if you’re an executive director trying to staff your senior living community fitness center or a human resources executive hiring for your employee wellness program, how do you know that the credentials presented by a candidate are worth their salt?
 Don’t take this the wrong way, but…you don’t.

 The sad truth about fitness is that personal trainer certifications are a dime a dozen.
 You, dear reader, regardless of your educational background, could jump online tonight and within a short window of time, be a “certified personal trainer”.
 So be careful about credentials for the candidates you interview because they don’t always carry a lot of weight.
-And until the industry initiates registration or licensure, hiring a fitness instructor who carries a certification that isn’t backed up with health-related bachelor’s degree is a very employer-beware circumstance.
+And until the industry initiates registration or licensure, hiring a fitness instructor who carries a certification that isn’t backed up with a health-related bachelor’s degree is a very employer-beware circumstance.

 In order to win an interview with NIFS for a fitness-focused opening, candidates are required to have at least a bachelor’s degree in a health-related field.
-This doesn’t guarantee right fit for the opening, but it’s a good start.
+This doesn’t guarantee the right fit for the opening, but it’s a good start.

-To that end, there probably dozens of degree program names for an allied health type of career: Kinesiology, Exercise Science, Health Promotion, Wellness etc. If you’re unsure about if/how the candidate’s degree fits for your opening, you can ask some pointed questions about the coursework the candidate completed, or direct your questions to the types of tasks she performed at another job.
+To that end, there are probably dozens of degree program names for an allied health type of career: Kinesiology, Exercise Science, Health Promotion, Wellness, etc. If you’re unsure about if/how the candidate’s degree fits for your opening, you can ask some pointed questions about the coursework the candidate completed, or direct your questions to the types of tasks she performed at another job.

 Case in point: We had a candidate with a health promotion degree apply for a fitness center manager opening.
-When we dug a little deeper on her background in anatomy and physiology, she responded by saying something like, “You know, the ankle bone is connected to the shin bone, and the shin bone is connected to the knee bone.”
+When we dug a little deeper into her background in anatomy and physiology, she responded by saying something like, “You know, the ankle bone is connected to the shin bone, and the shin bone is connected to the knee bone.”
 I’m not kidding.
 You can’t make this stuff up.